emics/ham_radio_propagation/SENSOR.md

 ## Solar Flare Notification
-For solar flare notification you can create an Automation, this example send an alert to your companion App on your phone with custom message.
+For receive Solar Flare Notification you can create an Automation, this example send an alert to your companion App on your phone with custom message.

 Under Settings -> Automation create new and configure  with this Trigger:
 ```yaml